Jeznar/GitRepo/jez-lib/readme.md

 ---
 ### tokensInRange(selToken, range)

-This function returns an array of all the tokens withing *range* feet (plus a fudge factor, currently 4 feet, to make diagonals happier), excluding the passed token.
+This function returns an array of all the tokens within *range* feet (plus a fudge factor, currently 4 feet, to make diagonals happier), excluding the passed token.
 If no tokens are in range, the returned array will be zero length.

 Here is a sample usage.